plone/documentation/docs/glossary.md

     ```

     [Cookieplone](https://github.com/plone/cookieplone) is the recommended way to create a Plone project.
     You can use Cookieplone to build full Plone projects with either {term}`Volto` or {term}`Classic UI`.
-You can also create a backend add-on, a Volto add-on or a Documentation scaffold.
+    You can also create a backend add-on, a Volto add-on, or a documentation scaffold.
     Cookieplone simplifies the process using robust Cookiecutter templates from {term}`cookieplone-templates`.

 cookieplone-templates